Actively Recruiting

 - Acute coronary syndrome or ischemic stroke within the last 6 months

-- Known antiphospholipid syndrome (APS)
+- Known diagnosis of antiphospholipid syndrome (APS)

 AI-Screening